 Termination of Services

-Gold Speech requires a written 2-week notification of termination of speech therapy sessions.
+Gold Speech, Inc. requires a written 2-week notification of termination of speech therapy sessions.
 The client will be billed for the remaining scheduled sessions within that two week period, regardless of whether the client participates.

 We reserve the right to withdraw services from any client who: